 top of page

 Typical stepper drivers expose both the positive and negative inputs of the opto-couplers but some older drivers do not.
 They often require a "pull down" interface where the inputs are +V and the step/direction/enable inputs which are pulled to 0V to trigger.
-This blog describes how you can use these drivers with the PicoCNC.
+This blog describes how you can use these drivers with Brookwood Design's controller boards such as the T41U5XBB, RP23CNC or PicoCNC.

 Study the diagram below.
 It shows the connections for the A Axis.
 Duplicate this for all axes you will use.

 Note that this is specifically for the IMS-483 stepper driver and shows that driver's electrical interface but is applicable to any driver with a similar interface.
-A common ground connection is not needed.
-You can use any source of +5V, there are several on the PicoCNC board, the one shown is just for illustration.
-You may also use an external source of +5V if all the ones on the PicoCNC are in use but must have a common ground with the PicoCNC.
-When using the PicoCNC as the +5V source, I recommend using a bit of hot glue to hold the connector in place.
+A common ground connection between the controller board and the driver is not needed.
+You can use any source of +5V, there are several on the controller boards, the one shown is just for illustration.
+You may also use an external source of +5V if all the ones on the controller board are in use but must have a common ground between the controller board and the power source.
+When using a pin header on the controller board as the +5V source, I recommend using a bit of hot glue to hold the connector in place.

 On the Enable signal, some drivers enable the motor when there is a signal present and others when it is absent.
 Test your device.
 If your setting does not cause the motor to become harder to move by hand (and the motor does not move when commanded), change the Enable Invert setting.